CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> timers hold</h>

 Configures the hold timer for the peer group in the specified VRF.
-If BGP does not receive a keepalive or update message from a peer in the peer group within the hold time, it declares the peer down and withdraws all routes received by this peer from the local BGP table.
-If you specify `none`, BGP does not track keepalives from the peer and the peering session does not experience a hold timeout.
+If BGP does not receive a keepalive or update message from a neighbor in the peer group within the hold time, it declares the neighbor down and withdraws all routes received by this neighbor from the local BGP table.
+If you specify `none`, BGP does not track keepalives from the neighbor and the peering session does not experience a hold timeout.
 You can specify a value between 3 and 65535.
 If you specify `auto`, BGP uses the global value.
 The default setting is `auto`.

 ### Command Syntax